TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/CH224/README.md

 | 0    | 1    | 1    | 15V             |
 | 0    | 1    | 0    | 20V             |

-*Level configuration mode* is a simple digital protocol for external microcontrollers to control the trigger voltage, requiring just two *GPIOs*:

 * **Maximum Pin Voltage:**